Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Benefits: Stretches the deep lateral rotators and stimulates the knee joints.

-• Practice Tips and Modifications: Modifications for stiff hips or sensitive knees include sitting on a folded blanket or using a bolster for support.
+• Practice Tips and Modifications: For stiff hips or sensitive knees, sit on a folded blanket or use a bolster for support.

 Saddle Pose